Firkax69/homepage-odin/README.md

 .footer-img-box both HTML and CSS needs doing and for all media queries as well

 @Implemented picture with source and srcset parameters with zoomIn and zoomOut effect.
+@Used transform property for front avatar movement and changes